MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.EnumDirectories.md

 If the  **EnumDirectories** method succeeds, _NameArray()_ returns a one-dimensional array of _n_ strings indexed from 0 to _n_ - 1.
 Each string is the fully qualified name of a folder that exists.
 The list names those folders designated in the path list that exist and all their subfolders.

-The  _NameArray()_ paramter is an out parameter that is allocated by the **EnumDirectories** method, and ownership is passed back to the caller.
+The  _NameArray()_ parameter is an out parameter that is allocated by the **EnumDirectories** method, and ownership is passed back to the caller.
 The caller should eventually perform the **SafeArrayDestroy** procedure on the returned array.
 (Microsoft Visual Basic and Visual Basic for Applications automatically free the strings referenced by the array's entries.)

 ## Example